keydunov/slack-web-api/README.md

 # Slack Web API

-A Ruby wrapper for the Slack Web API
+A Ruby wrapper for the Slack Web API.
+Based on https://github.com/aki017/slack-ruby-gem, but only with support for Slack Web API.

 ## Installation